-- 32.4.1 It is Council's policy that prior to any position being re-evaluated, approval of the Group Manager is required to justify the cause of the redesign, the proposal of the line manager and the consequences of the approval.
-A redesigned position that attracts a changed salary grade following a job evaluation is to be referred to the Executive Leadership Team for approval. - 32.4.2 If the purpose of the job and the general spectrum of duties is not significantly altered and the position increases by no more than one grade, then the incumbent will continue in that position.
+- 33.4.1 It is Council's policy that prior to any position being re-evaluated, approval of the Group Manager is required to justify the cause of the redesign, the proposal of the line manager and the consequences of the approval.
+A redesigned position that attracts a changed salary point following a job evaluation is to be referred to the Senior Leadership Team for approval. - 33.4.2 If the purpose of the job and the general spectrum of duties is not significantly altered and the position increases by no more than one grade, then the incumbent will continue in that position.
 Where the redesign involves a more substantial change in the composition of the job (not just the size of the position), appointment to the position will be dependent upon the employee's knowledge and skill level.
 If the essential selection criteria (skills, knowledge and capacity) for the position is not met by the incumbent, the position may be advertised providing an achievable learning and development plan cannot be completed by the incumbent to address competence within a reasonable timeframe.
-Determination of whether or not a position will be advertised will be made by the Executive Leadership Team after receiving advice from Organisation Development and following consultation with the affected employee and their Union. - 32.4.3 Appointment to the position will be by merit.
+Determination of whether or not a position will be advertised will be made by the Senior Leadership Team after receiving advice from the Human Resources Unit and following consultation with the affected employee and their Union. - 33.4.3 Appointment to the position will be by merit.
 If essential selection criteria (skills, knowledge and capacity) is not met by internal applicants, the position will be advertised externally.
 Internal applicants may apply for the position.
-Should an employee be displaced, then redeployment or redundancy will follow. - 32.4.4 For any redesigned position, an assessment of the employee's competency level will be undertaken to determine the correct salary level.
+Should an employee be displaced, then redeployment or redundancy will follow. - 33.4.4 If an employee agrees to be redeployed into a lower paid position, the employee's existing salary and conditions will be maintained for a period defined in this Agreement. - 33.4.5 For any redesigned position, an assessment of the employee's competency level will be undertaken to determine the correct salary level.
 An employee will remain on current salary until entry level skills are met.
-(This includes minimum qualification criteria).

-- 32.4.5 If an employee agrees to be redeployed into a lower paid position, the employee's existing salary and conditions will be maintained for a period defined in this Agreement. - 32.4.6 In a merger situation where there were two similar jobs and now only one job is needed, selection is to be based on merit, following internal expressions of interest.
+(This includes minimum qualification criteria). - 33.4.6 In a merger situation where there were two similar jobs and now only one job is needed, selection is to be based on merit, following internal expressions of interest.
 If essential selection criteria (skills, knowledge and capacity) is not met, the position will be advertised externally.
-If an employee is displaced, redeployment or redundancy will occur in accordance with the provisions of this Agreement. - 32.4.7 Group or Section Restructure
+If an employee is displaced, redeployment or redundancy will occur in accordance with the provisions of this Agreement.